leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipeline_results.md

 ### Results

-Results dir: /store/lkemp/exome_project/benchmarking/NA12878_exome/bench1.2/ (wintermute) and /home/lkemp/bench1.2/ (methhead)
+Results dir: /store/lkemp/exome_project/benchmarking/NA12878_exome/bench1.2/ (Wintermute) and /home/lkemp/benchmarking_resources/ (Methead)

+Variants from tranche 82.00 or less were extracted for the following comparisons.
+'PASS' indicates a variant in a tranche below 80.00.

 #### human_genomics_pipeline + minimal vcf_annotation_pipeline